LizardByte/Sunshine/docs/guides.md

 5. [Stream Launcher Script](#stream-launcher-script)

 @note{On a default Debian 12 install using KDE Plasma, you are using the Simple Desktop Display Manager (SDDM).
-Even if you are logging in to a wayland session, SDDM by default starts with an xorg session, so this script does not need to be modified if you primarily use a wayland session (the default) when you login.}
+Even if you are logging in to a Wayland session, SDDM by default starts with an xorg session, so this script does not need to be modified if you primarily use a Wayland session (the default) when you login.}

 #### Instructions